 Many people feel pain when they eat hot or cold foods.
 The pressure of biting and chewing can also be painful, a sign of a serious infection.

 If you have a toothache, see your dentist right away.
 You may only need a filling, but you should have it checked out as soon as possible.
 Without treatment, the infection will eventually spread and the tooth may fall out.

 How long should I wait to see a dentist?

 It's good to see a dentist every six months, because they can usually catch problems before something like a root canal becomes necessary.
 Make an appointment if you notice brown spots on your teeth or a hole in a tooth or filling.
 Anytime you feel pain in your tooth or jaw, though, see your dentist immediately.
 It's risky to wait until you have the stabbing pain of a severe toothache.

-In rare cases, an infection can spread to the bone beneath the tooth, which could involve more serious surgery, according to Dr. Christopher Wenckus, chairman of the Department of Endodontics at the University of Illinois at Chicago College of Dentistry.
+In rare cases, an infection can spread to the bone beneath the tooth, which could involve more serious surgery.
 If the infection spreads to the neck, it could cause a life-threatening swelling.

 What is a root canal treatment?

 Root canal treatment is the preferred way to treat an infection in the nerve center of the tooth, known as the pulp.
 The pulp is the soft, inner core of the tooth that consists of blood vessels, nerves, and connective tissue.
 Infection occurs when a breakdown of the hard outer part of the tooth (the enamel) allows bacteria to erode the next layer of the tooth (dentin) and reach its sensitive core.